All about Medieval Times

 4 things to know about Medieval Times Dinner & Tournament

 It's dinner and a show with a medieval twist, with some sword fighting and jousting thrown in for good measure.
 The family dinner theater is a popular attraction in Dallas and likely on a lot of bucket lists.
 If you're planning an outing, here's everything you need to know about visiting the castle.

-Medieval Times has eight locations in the U.S. (along with a location in Ontario, Canada) and our location, centrally located near the Design District, makes it an ideal attraction to visit during a Dallas getaway.
-It's a fun and out-of-the-box experience for big groups traveling together or celebrating an occasion, thanks to a generous seating chart and three package options.
+Medieval Times has ten locations in the U.S. (along with a location in Ontario, Canada) and our location, centrally located near the Design District, makes it an ideal attraction to visit during a Dallas getaway.
+It's a fun and out-of-the-box experience for big groups traveling together or celebrating an occasion, thanks to a generous seating arena and three package options.

 There’s usually one evening show time during the week, with more options on weekends.
-The castle opens 75 minutes prior to the show starting, and those who arrive can check out the large lobby that hosts souvenirs and t-shirts to take home, fun lightables to take into the arena and, of course, a fully stocked bar.
+The castle opens 60 minutes prior to the show starting, and those who arrive can check out the large lobby that hosts souvenirs and t-shirts to take home, fun lightables to take into the arena and, of course, a fully stocked bar.

-There aren’t many choices (everyone gets the same dishes) but the meal is included with your admission ticket, so you’ll hear little complaints from us.
+It’s well known that the dinner menu at Medieval Times is prix fixe, and it’s made plenty of fans over the years.
 Dig into your tomato bisque soup during the opening ceremonies and have fun eating your roasted chicken and sweet buttered corns sans utensils - no forks here!

 Posted in:Children & Family